 Editing a warehouse transfer

 A warehouse transfer can be edited as long as it hasn't been processed to a goods-out note.
-If a goods-out has been generated but is not yet shipped it can be reversed through print, pick, pack and then deleted in order to re-open the transfer to changes.
+If a goods-out has been generated but is not yet shipped it can be reversed by being unprinted, unpicked and unpacked before being deleted.
+That will re-open the transfer to changes.